 Therefore, you need to make space in your life for recovery and reduce any stress in your life that is not absolutely essential (the stress of recovery is the essential part!).
 Make space in your brain for the changes you need and want to happen or else your brain will struggle to absorb anything.

 Your environment, including your surroundings, what and who you are exposed to each day makes a huge difference to your brain’s ability to rewire effectively in recovery, so you need to ensure your environment is set up to stimulate your brain in the direction you need it to go in.
-I will say no more now though as I have written a separate post on this topic alone, so stay tuned as it will be published imminently!
+I will say no more now though as I have written a separate post on this topic found here.

 5. Alertness & Attention